wimblerobotics/Sigyn/Documentation/Articles/SigynSafetySystemOverview_Dec2025.md

 1. The robot wants to implement a "rings of protection" strategy to deal with obstacles.

-   Normally, the various proximity sensors will detect if the robot is getting too close to something and it will issue motor commands to avoid it.
+   Normally, the various proximity sensors will detect if the robot is getting too close to something and the navigation software will issue motor commands to avoid it.
    The robot cannot see everything around it; it has blind spots.
-The robot doesn't always get notification in time to avoid hitting something--the robot has to deal with a lot of data all of the time and the responsible software can't always get notified in time or react in time to avoid hitting an obstacle.
+The robot doesn't always get notification in time to avoid hitting something—the robot has to deal with a lot of data all of the time and the responsible software can't always get notified in time or react in time to avoid hitting an obstacle.

    Sigyn wants to have two or three rings at various distances, where if a sensor sees an obstacle in one of the rings, it takes special action.
 For instance, if the robot is designed to never get closer than, say, 5 inches from an object, and a sensor sees an object is 4 inches away, its first response might be to slow the robot down quite a bit in the hopes that the robot will then be able to catch up on all of the software computation to deal with the object.
 But if the sensor sees an object is 3 inches away, it might just quickly stop the robot until I can look at what is going on and help the robot deal with the problem.